freedumbhost/torhost-control/docs/pi-install.md

 8. Install golang.
 We require a newer version than is found in Debian Jessie: https://golang.org/doc/install (1.5 upwards should work).
 9. Configure tor:
   * We will replace our torrc with one from freedumbhost - https://raw.githubusercontent.com/freedumbhost/torhost-control/master/torcontrol-daemon/assets/torrc.
-  * Edit the torrc to remove all lines from `## Manual Configuration` onwards, as this is not required until our daemon is running properly.
+  * Edit the torrc to remove all lines from `## Automatically generated configuration` onwards, as this is not required until our daemon is running properly.
   * Verify tor is able to run with this new configuration: `/etc/init.d/tor restart && sleep 5 && ps aux | grep tor`.
   * Enable tor starting on boot: `update-rc.d tor defaults`.
 10. Configure our network interfaces: